 To listen to Rebecca talk about Everest is to be up there on the mountain with her and to feel the gut-wrenching effort of every high-altitude step.
 It’s to feel the misery of looking failure in the face, and the jubilance of turning everything around and standing ‘on top of the world.’

-It is also a lesson about what every one of us can achieve.
+It is also a lesson about what each of us can achieve.
 It’s about setting sights, taking initiative, overcoming fears and sheer tenacity and grit.
 And it’s about recognising one’s limitations and working collectively with other people – about leadership and teamwork.
-“Without the Sherpas” she says, “I could never have climbed Everest”

 Rebecca Stephen’s story is a powerful metaphor for our lives and our careers.

-Time and time again people draw insight and a fresh way of approaching familiar issues which is to the real benefit of themselves and others, at home and in the workplace.
+Time and time again, people draw insight and a fresh way of approaching familiar issues, which is to the real benefit of themselves and others, at home and in the workplace.